gsbcamargo/gsbcamargo/README.md

 ### My name is *Gabriel de Camargo* and I'm a lifelong learner, currently looking forward to becoming a great software engineer :>

-#### My personal interest in the tech field are Software Engineering, Computer Science and Artificial Intelligence!
+#### My personal interests in the tech field are Software Engineering, Computer Science and Artificial Intelligence!

 </div>